RoanH/Picross/README.md

 - Right mouse button to place a cross
 - Left click a filled tile to empty it
 - Right click a cross to remove it
+- You can select an area by dragging to update multiple tiles at once

 ##### Keyboard
 - W to move up